BLCM/BLCMods/Borderlands 2 mods/55tumbl/Cloud Kill Dynamic Nerf/REAMDE.md

 # Known Issues

 The Cloud Kill damage ends up being in part calculated from the level of the game, rather than the level of Maya herself.
-For example, if you join the game of a lower/higher level player, your Cloud Kill damage will adapt (to some extent), and be lower/higher than it should.
-I don't think this should be too problematic in practice.
+For example, if you join the game of a lower/higher level player, your Cloud Kill damage will adapt (to some extent), and be lower/higher than it would have been in a perfect world.
+I don't think this should be really problematic in practice.

 # Credits